 Easy Adjustment: I attribute my lack of adjustment (ie. no pains or problems) in the shoes to the fact that I walk barefoot in our home 24/7.
 I had read reviews from other runners online and even heeded the advise of the representative I worked with – don’t run too much in them too early.
 Ease your way into the shoes, they said.
 The first time I walked about 1/2 mile.
 The second time I ran just over 1/2 mile.
 The third time I walked about 3 miles.
 I am now comfortably running 8 miles per week in the shoes.

 Quality: That is what has stood out foremost to me about the Vibram FiveFingers Sprint product.
 The price of the shoes can be daunting.
-Most pairs average around $100.
+The price will depend on which model you select.
 I was pleased to find strong stitching in the shoes, tight seams and solid bonding of the rubber sole to the fabric.
 In all a high-quality product.

 Barefoot Muscle Use: The shoes do fit very flat to the ground.
 There is not much of a heel.
 Just a bit of fabric in the heel of the shoe.
 You will feel your muscles and tops of your feet working in new ways when wearing these.
 Is that good or bad?
 From my perspective I don’t think it can be bad.
 I don’t see any “harm” in this type of footwear, when used in moderation.